SocketMobile/cocoapods-capture/README.md

       captureHelper.pushDelegate(self)

       // to make all the delegates able to update the UI without the app
-      // having to dispatch the UI update code, set the delegateDispatchQueue
+      // having to dispatch the UI update code, set the dispatchQueue
       // property to the DispatchQueue.main
-      // Do the the same with the property dispatchQueue if the UI needs to
-      // be updated in any of the completion handlers captureHelper.delegateDispatchQueue = DispatchQueue.main
+      captureHelper.dispatchQueue = DispatchQueue.main

       // open Capture Helper only once in the application captureHelper.openWithAppInfo(AppInfo, withCompletionHandler: { (_ result: SKTResult) in